linker3000/MeshBop/README.md

 6. With the Pi and the Node shut down and powered off, connect a wire between the 0V/GND pins on the Pi and the Meshtastic node.
 7. With everything still powered off, connect the Pi Rx and Tx async pins to the Node’s async pins – remembering that the wiring needs to be crossed over so, Rx on one device goes to Tx on the other and vice versa.
 8. Download and import the flow code into Node-RED, which sets up all the tabs etc.
-9. Check/setup the Async in and Async out nodes – further notes below and see the notes in the setup function block on the first Node-RED tab.
-Leave the Async node out disabled until all other config is done and tested.
+9. Check/setup the *Async in* and *Async out* nodes – further notes below and see the notes in the setup function block on the first Node-RED tab.
+Leave the *Async out* node disabled until all other configuration is done and tested.
 10. Run through all the notes and settings in the setup function block at the top of the first tab in Node-RED*.
 11. Run through the tabs in sequence, checking for a comments node, and checking all function nodes for additional setup help and info*.
 12. Customise any other messages (either in the setup function or in separate function blocks) as needed.
 13. Test all functions using the debug triggers.
-14. Enable the Async out node and test again in a private channel.
+14. Enable the *Async out* node and test again in a private channel.
 Further notes below.
 15. Test and test again.
 16. 'Go live'.

 Most of the hard work is done inside Node-RED.
 As much of the setup as possible is done in a function node on the first tab and there are comprehensive notes in many of the function nodes – check them out to complete any setup before going live.
 Some tabs also have additional comments.

 *The default setup uses a trigger of ‘l3k_’ for received messages so, for example, a Zen quote is sent out if the message /l3kz is received.
 You can change this by altering the *basePattern* global variable in the global variable function and adjusting the help test message on the Help tab.
-If basePattern is not changed, or it’s left unset, the parser will use /l3k by default.
+If *basePattern* is not changed, or it’s left unset, the parser will use /l3k by default.

 Some of the flows have rate limiting nodes – please respect the Mesh and leave these set to reasonable values to avoid letting people flood the channel with, for example, Zen quotes or ping requests.

-If you are testing your setup in a private channel, or with the async Tx node disabled, there is an inject node on the first tab to reset the rate limiters.
+If you are testing your setup in a private channel, or with the *Async out* node disabled, there is an inject node on the first tab to reset the rate limiters.
 Try this if you suddenly find that outbound messages are not being generated as expected.

 By default:
-+ REDTastic sends an ident message every 24 hours.
++ REDTastic sends an ident message every 24 hours - this is set to 0700.
 + Severe weather alerts are checked for and issued every hour.

 **NB: There is currently (Sep 2025) a bug in the Meshtastic TEXTMSG code which means that a small string of garbage data from an uncleared buffer might be sent when the node is powered on (and sometimes off) – this is a Meshtastic thing so please do not report it as a REDTastic bug.**